 AirField Systems teamed with Ayers Saint Gross Architects, CMX Sports Engineering and Valley Rain Construction to bring a 280,000 square foot synthetic turf playing field project to Northern Arizona University.
 No need to excavate and displace 22 inches of earth only to replace it with costly shipped in gravel with AirField’s AirDrain geocell.

-Benefits of an AirField for Synthetic Turf system include:
+Benefits of an AirField for Synthetic Grass Drainage System include:

-- AirDrain can be reused when the Synthetic Turf must be replaced
+- AirDrain can be reused multiple times when the Synthetic Turf must be replaced

 - Can help qualify for LEED and other green building credits